 |The Abel and Harlow Child Molestation Study (CMRPI)||

-Summary of the perpetrator and child sexual abuse study.
+Summary of the child sexual abuse study.

 |The Advocate's Guide: Working with Parents of Children Who Have Been Sexually Assaulted (NSVRC)||